 Goldendoodle puppy behavior is very much your responsibility.
 Luckily, structuring your pup’s routine is actually not that difficult.
 Here are the key things you should keep in mind when scheduling your pup’s routine:

-- Once your Goldendoodle pup has gone potty, it’s time for a nap.
+Once your Goldendoodle pup has gone potty, it’s time for a nap.
 Puppies can sleep up to 16-18 hours every day!
-Make sure no one distracts their sleep, as they need to rest and
+Make sure no one distracts their sleep, as they need to rest.

 Remember that puppies around 8-12 weeks of age need smaller portions and more frequent meals.
 Therefore, they will also need to go potty more frequently.
 And as we already said, all dogs and puppies are unique.
 This is a rough guideline that most Doodle owners find useful.